Automatic Column Hiding using CSS in Responsive Table

 CSS Media Queries for Automatic Column Hiding

-The following CSS code is used to implement automatic column hiding using media queries.
-This code contains media query for four various window screen by specifying the min max boundaries.
+The following CSS code implements automatic column hiding using media queries.
+This code contains media queries for four various window screens by specifying the min-max boundaries.

 @media screen and (max-width: 1225px) and (min-width: 1045px) {